 Cluster Munition Ban Policy

-Summary: Non-signatory Belarus acknowledges the convention’s humanitarian rationale, but has not taken any steps to join it.
-Belarus abstained from voting on a key UN resolution in December 2016 and has never participated in a meeting of the convention.
+Summary: Non-signatory Belarus acknowledges the convention’s humanitarian rationale but has not taken any steps to accede.
+It abstained from voting on a key UN resolution in December 2017 and has never participated in a meeting of the convention.
 Belarus has not produced cluster munitions, nor is it known to have used or exported them.
-It inherited a stockpile from the Soviet Union, but has not provided any information on the types or quantities possessed.
+It inherited a stockpile from the Soviet Union but has not provided any information on the types or quantities possessed.

 The Republic of Belarus has not acceded to the Convention on Cluster Munitions.